-This page describes tips that you might find helpful if you run into problems using Google Compute Engine.
+This page describes tips that you might find helpful if you run into problems using Compute Engine.

 Viewing different response formats

 gcloud command-line tool performs most of its actions by making REST

 API calls.
 The pretty-printed results show only the most important information

 returned by any specific command.
 To see the different response formats,

 --format flag which displays the response in different output formats,